tfwright/live_admin/README.md

 end
 ```

-*Note: if your module is an Ecto schema you can omit the `schema' option.*
+*Note: if your module is an Ecto schema you can omit the `schema` option.*

 In your Phoenix router, inside a scope configured to run LiveView (`:browser` if you followed the default installation), add the resource to a LiveAdmin instance: